Are you looking for a Malaysia short getaway?

 Though it’s famous for housing the only casino in the country, there’s much more to Gentings than the slots.

-The outdoor theme park has been closed for renovation recently but is rumored to open with rides and attractions that will rival Singapore’s Universal Studios and Tokyo Disneyland.
+The outdoor theme park has been closed for renovation recently but is rumoured to open with rides and attractions that will rival Singapore’s Universal Studios and Tokyo Disneyland.

 Be sure to stop by the Chin Swee Caves Temple.
 A large Taoist temple with one of the largest statues of Buddha around with hillside views unlike any you’ve ever seen.